webpack/webpack.js.org/src/content/guides/shimming.md

   };
 ```

 With that in place, we can add the logic to conditionally load our new `polyfills.bundle.js` file.
 How you make this decision depends on the technologies and browsers you need to support.
-We'll just do some simple testing to determine whether our polyfills are needed:
+We'll do some testing to determine whether our polyfills are needed:

 __dist/index.html__